firesurfer/rclcs/README.md

 * ~~Finish implementation of services~~
 * Implement error handling where needed
 * Make sure the api is consistent with the rclcpp
+	* I think I'm going to break the consistency in some parts in favour to usability
 * Write tests